Get Smart (film): Cast

 Bernie Kopell, who played Siegfried in the original TV series, has a cameo as a motorist.
 Ryan Seacrest made a voice cameo as himself, hosting American Top 40.

 Production

 Warner Bros.
 Pictures and Village Roadshow Pictures owned the rights to the television series of the same name, with Peter Segal attached as a director, after directing three of Adam Sandler's films.
 Prior to Segal's involvement, the project was in development for years with Jim Carrey, Martin Lawrence, and Will Ferrell attached at one point or another.

 According to Segal, he stated in an interview with AMC that he loved the show as a kid.
 Steve Carell was cast as the main character, Maxwell Smart and Anne Hathaway was cast as Agent 99.
+Segal and Carell talked about how they had already done "that kind of spoofy police comedy" as Segal directed The Naked Gun 33 1/3: The Final Insult and Carell starred in the scrapped David Zucker pilot H.U.D., and decided to go in a different direction in terms of comedy tone.

 Soundtrack

 This film's score was composed by former Yes guitarist Trevor Rabin, who had previously scored films such as Armageddon, Enemy of the State and Deep Blue Sea.
 Varèse Sarabande released a soundtrack album of the score.